VictorBarbosa/Boilerplate-react-js/README.md

-# Boilerplate to create react app using js
+# Boilerplate to create a javascript react component and export to npm

 ###### Just clone the project ,